 Natural Sciences and Engineering

-Students interested in applying for a mentored research project within the Natural Sciences and Engineering division must complete any existing department-specific process and obtain approval of their proposal from a faculty advisor.
-Substantial consultation with their faculty mentor prior to beginning an application for an NSE division grant is expected.
-All applications require a letter of recommendation from a Swarthmore faculty member in order to be considered complete.
-Students should contact the faculty member directly to discuss their project and ask for a letter of recommendation.
-This request should come well in advance of the application period.
-During the application process, students will submit the faculty member’s name as part of their online application which will then prompt the faculty member to upload the recommendation letter.
+Students interested in applying for a mentored research project within the Natural Sciences and Engineering division must follow any existing department-specific protocol, including substantial consultation with their intended faculty supervisor, who will offer guidance on the content of the student’s proposal, and will also serve as the faculty recommender for the project.
+These discussions should come well in advance of the application period.
+During the application process, students will submit the faculty member’s name as part of their online application which will then prompt the faculty member to respond to the recommender prompts.

-For more information regarding the application process and the program, students should familiarize themselves with the Frequently Asked Questions.
+For more information regarding the application process and the program, students should familiarize themselves with the INFORMATION and FREQUENTLY ASKED QUESTIONS.